Resolute1950/SLEFLAC/README.md

   costs 2 queries (session lookup + master list) plus 1 per bill, run once daily.
 A handful of states and bills stays well under 1,000 queries/month.
 - **Open States** — free tier handles per-user take-action lookups comfortably for a small-to-medium campaign.
-ZIP lookups use the ZIP's geographic centroid, which is accurate for most addresses but can occasionally return a neighboring district near boundaries.
+Street address lookups use the US Census Bureau Geocoder for parcel-level precision.
+If the address cannot be matched, the system falls back to the ZIP centroid, which is accurate for most addresses but can occasionally return a neighboring district near boundaries.
 - **Email coverage** — some state legislators don't have an email address on file in Open States.
 The take-action page falls back to the legislator's contact page URL in that case.